 The original lesson on this topic was published in November 2015.

 Have you memorized the formulas for English conditional sentences but still feel confused about how and when to use them?

 That’s understandable.
 Learning the formulas is a good start but to use them easily (and correctly) it’s important to understand exactly how we use conditionals in English conversation.

 That’s what you’ll get in today’s Confident English lesson.

-With today’s focus on Zero and First Conditionals, you’ll learn how we use uses these grammar forms to express:
+With today’s focus on Zero and First Conditionals, you’ll get practical examples of how to use English conditional sentences to share: